Joi Lansing

-Joi Lansing (born Joy Rae Brown, April 6, 1929 – August 7, 1972) was an American model, film and television actress, and nightclub singer.
+Joi Lansing (born Joy Rae Brown; April 6, 1929 – August 7, 1972) was an American model, film and television actress, and nightclub singer.
 She was noted for her pin-up photos and roles in B-movies, as well as a prominent role in the famous opening "tracking shot" in Orson Welles' 1958 crime drama Touch of Evil.

 Lansing was often cast in roles similar to those played by her contemporaries Jayne Mansfield and Mamie Van Doren.
 She frequently was clad in skimpy costumes and bikinis that accentuated her figure (34D bust), but she never posed nude.
-Publicity reports claimed that Lansing practiced yoga for relaxation and was a devout Mormon.

 Early life

 Lansing was born at Salt Lake Regional Medical Center in Salt Lake City, Utah, in 1929 to Jack Glen Brown (also known as Glen Jack Brown and Glenn Jack Brown), a shoe salesman and orchestra musician, and Virginia Grace (née Shupe) Brown, a housewife.

 She was later known by her stepfathers' surnames, i.e. Wassmansdorff and Loveland.
-In 1940, her family moved to Los Angeles, where her half-brother, Larry Vernon Loveland, stepsister Tammera Loveland, and stepbrother Kim Loveland were born.
-She began modeling at the age of 14 and was signed to an MGM contract; she completed high school on the studio lot.
+In 1940, her family moved to Los Angeles, where her siblings were born.

 Career

+She began modeling at the age of 14.
+Lansing was discovered at age 14 by Arthur Freed, the producer, and was signed to an MGM talent school contract.
+Lansing completed high school on the studio lot.
+While she was a student at the University of California, Los Angeles, a writer for The Bob Cummings Show spotted her, and a part was written into the show for her.

 Films

 Lansing's film career began in 1948, and in 1952 she played an uncredited role in MGM's Singin' in the Rain.
 She received top billing in Hot Cars (1956), a crime drama involving a stolen-car racket.
-It could be argued, however, that the biggest single break of Lansing's career had come the year before, when, from 1955 through 1959, in roughly 125 episodes, she portrayed the character Shirley Swanson on the Robert Cummings sitcom, Love That Bob.
 In 1958, she appeared in the famous opening sequence of Orson Welles's Touch of Evil as Zita, the dancer who dies in a car explosion at the end of the extended tracking shot after exclaiming to a border guard "I keep hearing this ticking noise inside my head!"

 She had a brief role as an astronaut's girlfriend in sci-fi parody Queen of Outer Space (1958) and had fourth billing in the science fiction feature The Atomic Submarine (1959).
 During the 1960s, she starred in short musical films for the Scopitone video-jukebox system.
-Her songs included "The Web of Love" and "The Silencer".
+Her songs included "The Web of Love" and "The Silencers".

-In 1964, producer Stanley Todd discussed a film project with Lansing, tentatively titled Project 22, with location shooting planned in Yugoslavia, and with George Hamilton and Geraldine Chaplin named to the cast.
-The film never was made.